emmett-framework/renoir/README.md

 # Renoir

-A Python templating engine designed with simplicity in mind.
+Renoir – */ˈrɛnwɑːr/* – is a Python templating engine designed with simplicity in mind.

 ## In a nutshell